vermashivam679/Moontheworld/_posts/2019-01-01-forecast-enhancement.md

 - Improved the runtime of forecasting methodology from \\(8\\)hrs to \\(4\\)hrs (\\(50\%\\) reduction) using double the historical data and with class-fares for fare adjustment.

-### Project Details:

-#### Forecasting Price with demand:
-- Initially, there was no database of class-fares being offered.
-Using historically saved `R` images of [RMNext](https://vermashivam679.github.io/Moontheworld/RMNext/) runs, I extracted the latest captured fares for a historical flight.
-- Setup an automated process for capturing fares from RMNext offered within \\(7\\) days to departure of a flight in the fare database.
-- Using flight-level demand curve the fare adjustment algorithm could adjust the forecasted demand using new fares offered in the market.

-#### Increasing Efficiency of Forecasting Algorithm:
-- Mentored a junior team member to work on shifting the forecasting process from `SQL` to `R` to reduce manual intervention, use more historical data, increase efficiency & dynamicity of the model.
-- Used `data.table` framework in `R`, vectorized the code and divided the process in \\(2\\) equal batches to run in parallel.
-- This increased the flexibility for a market analyst to choose more and appropriate historical data for forecasting market demand.